kimobrian/docopt-v2/README.md

 ## Usage

-Start application with `python app.py -r`
+Start application with `python app.py -i`

 To get usage on commands, do: